 There is absolutely nothing wrong with asking for support when you need it – university can be stressful enough with the pressure of studying, and you don’t want to worry about money so much that it affects your performance.
 Most universities have different resources that you can use, including student support funds which can usually be applied for through the university’s website or by asking staff at your university’s student centre.

-Our student shipping service is the best budget choice for sending all of your things to university and back home again at the end of a semester.
+Our student shipping service is the best budget choice for shipping luggage to university and back home again at the end of a semester.
 It is a cheaper and stress-free alternative to carrying your bags with you on your journey to university.

 From moving into your student accommodation, to meeting new people, partying, and attending your first lectures and seminars, heading into your first year of university is an exciting time.
 It’s important to make the most out of this new experience.
 University doesn’t come with a step-by-step manual, however.
 It can be a rollercoaster of emotions, experiences, and challenges that you can only take as they come.
 Nonetheless, taking on tips and recommendations can help.
 With this in mind, Send My Bag has written this blog containing our top tips for your first year of university.